Frequently Asked Questions

-There are fixed-location floating houses on 13 TVA reservoirs that are used primarily for habitation.
-Currently, it is estimated there are approximately 1,900 such structures, 950 of which have TVA nonnavigable houseboat permits.
+There are fixed-location floating houses and nonnavigable houseboats on 16 TVA reservoirs that are used primarily for habitation.
+Currently, it is estimated there are over 1,800 such structures, half of which have TVA nonnavigable houseboat permits.

 4. What authority does TVA have to regulate floating houses?

 TVA has jurisdiction under Section 26a of the TVA Act to regulate obstructions that affect navigation, flood control, or public lands across, along, or in the Tennessee River or any of its tributaries.
 There are also required conditions in existing Section 26a permits and land use agreements with commercial marina operators that stipulate or restrict how TVA property and harbor areas can be used.

 5. Why is TVA concerned with these issues now?

 Recent development proposals to use TVA reservoirs for residential-type communities of floating houses have brought increased attention to this issue.
 In addition, TVA’s own review in the last few years has revealed an increase in unpermitted floating structures or houses, described by their owners as “boats”, but designed and used primarily for habitation.